gitmarek/phdthesis/README.md

 > ./compile.sh

-bash script in the main directory
+script in the main directory.

 ## Copyright